-1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
-2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
-3. Are interviews conducted through video conferencing? ⊠ Frequently ☐ Rarely ☐ Never 4.
-Can the asylum seeker request the interviewer and the interpreter to be of a specific gender? ☐ Yes ☐ No ❖ If so, is this applied in practice, for interviews?
-Yes ☐ No
+1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ❖ If so, are interpreters available in practice, for interviews?
+Yes □ No 2.
+In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
+3. Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☐ Never 4.
+Can the asylum seeker request the interviewer and the interpreter to be of a specific gender? ❖ If so, is this applied in practice, for interviews? ☒ Yes ☐ No

 Swedish legislation and regulations allow for a personal interview in all asylum cases.
 All interviews, whether in the regular or accelerated procedure, are carried out by the authority that is responsible for taking decisions on the asylum applications.
-These are carried out by officers of the Migration Agency and are divided into two phases.
+These are carried out by officers of the Swedish Migration Agency and are divided into two phases.
 A reception officer interviews the applicant regarding personal details, health, family and general background and can also request that any supporting documents be provided.
 The asylum case officer carries out an interview to establish the basis of the claim in the presence of a legal representative, an interpreter and the asylum seeker.
 These interviews are not held at the same time.
 The interview regarding the applicant's personal details such as health and general background usually takes place at the time of application.
-The interview regarding the grounds for asylum is held later in the presence of a legal representative.
-A decision on the merits is taken by two persons: the case officer and a decision maker.
-The difference between the two is that the case officer is responsible for the management of the case, which include administrative tasks, conducting the interview and writing a proposed decision.
-The decision maker has regular contact with the case officer, but will, in the end, have the final word regarding the assessment of the application and the decision.